-Georgia also permits for modification of visitation orders.
-The threshold of proof is not as demanding as that needed for a custody modification, and the court will look at the best interest of the children.
+Georgia also permits modification of visitation orders.
+The threshold of proof is not as demanding as that needed for a custody modification, and the court will look at the children’s best interest.
 An action for a modification of visitation usually involves a relocation of one of the parents that make visitation difficult or impossible; or a denial of visitation rights by the custodial parent.

-The courts understand that circumstances change in any family and especially in those navigating a separation and divorce.
-The original order often is not the best order.
+The courts understand that circumstances change in any family, especially those navigating separation and divorce.
+The original order often is not the best.